Mother and son hugging.

 3. Gifting Money To Children For A House Or Down Payment

 Gifting your child the money they need to help buy a home could be a great way to give them the jump-start they need.
-It can also be more simple and not have strings attached, as a loan agreement does.
+It can also be simpler and not have strings attached, as a loan agreement does.
 By helping your child reach the typical 20% down payment, you can help them secure a better mortgage rate and lighten their financial load for years to come.
 If 20% is out of your reach, any amount will help them, so don’t feel the pressure to provide the full amount.

 Of course, some children feel uncomfortable accepting a gift of that size or meaning and do feel there are emotional strings attached, so it’s important to take their feelings into consideration.
 Maybe you can gift them something they’ll need for their home further down the line like assistance with renovations or a set of furniture instead.